Undocumented Student Support

 - Planned Parenthood provides reproductive health carefor low or no cost.

 - The Center provides reproductive health carefor low or no cost.
-The Center is provides services at Cuesta Health Center every Thursday from 9am-2pm.

 - MediCal an immigrant who meets all eligibility requirements, but is not in a satisfactory immigration status for full scope Medi-Cal is entitled to limited health services.
 These services include the MediCal breast and cervical cancer program, emergency hospital and long term care, kidney dialysis care, and pregnancy services.